Verkada surveillance cameras at Tesla, hundreds more businesses breached -hackers - Up News Info

 Verkada has raised $139 million in venture capital, with the latest financing announced a year ago valuing the Silicon Valley startup at $1.6 billion.

 Verkada drew scrutiny last year after Vice reported that some employees had used company cameras and its facial recognition technology to take and share photos of female colleagues.
 Kaliszan later described the behavior as “egregious” and said three people had been fired over the incident.
-(Reporting by Paresh Dave and Jeffrey Dastin; Editing by Rosalba O’Brien and Peter Cooney)
+(Reporting by Paresh Dave and Jeffrey Dastin; Editing by Rosalba O’Brien, Peter Cooney and Lincoln Feast.)